PPCA2014/ppca_soa/README.md

 ## Implementing a Hello World service in Erlang or Java language

+To implement a new service, you must clone the project in github and save the services implemented in the src folder.

 ###### 1) First, you must specify the service contract

-Open your text editor, enter the following specification and save it to a file called hello_world.json
+Open your text editor, enter the following specification and save it to a file called priv/catalog/samples/hello_world.json

 ```console
 [